Before You Apply

 Think about funding

 See what funding options are available to you.
-The Graduate College has information on financial resources and funding opportunities.
+Most students seek fund their education via loans.
+The Graduate College has information on financial resources.
 DPT students are considered graduate students for financial aid purposes.